biopragmatics/oquat/docs/unknowns/source/mp.md

 | NLX:nlx_96          |        1 | [MP:0009947](http://purl.obolibrary.org/obo/MP_0009947) |
 | NLX:nifext_121      |        1 | [MP:0009955](http://purl.obolibrary.org/obo/MP_0009955) |

-## `PMMID` (1)
+## `PMMID`

+There are 1 usages of `PMMID` in `mp`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20PMMID)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20PMMID).

 | curie          |   usages | nodes                                                   |
 |----------------|----------|---------------------------------------------------------|
 | PMMID:22016183 |        1 | [MP:0013010](http://purl.obolibrary.org/obo/MP_0013010) |

-## `URL` (1)
+## `URL`

+There are 1 usages of `URL` in `mp`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20URL)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20URL).

 | curie                                                                                                  |   usages | nodes                                                   |
 |--------------------------------------------------------------------------------------------------------|----------|---------------------------------------------------------|
 | URL:https://ncit.nci.nih.gov/ncitbrowser/ConceptReport.jsp?dictionary=NCI_Thesaurus&ns=ncit&code=C3262 |        1 | [MP:0002006](http://purl.obolibrary.org/obo/MP_0002006) |

-## `WTSI` (1)
+## `WTSI`

+There are 1 usages of `WTSI` in `mp`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20WTSI)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20WTSI).

 | curie          |   usages | nodes                                                                                                                                                                                                                                                                                            |
 |----------------|----------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | WTSI:vancollie |      218 | [MP:0020586](http://purl.obolibrary.org/obo/MP_0020586), [MP:0020587](http://purl.obolibrary.org/obo/MP_0020587), [MP:0020592](http://purl.obolibrary.org/obo/MP_0020592), [MP:0020593](http://purl.obolibrary.org/obo/MP_0020593), [MP:0020594](http://purl.obolibrary.org/obo/MP_0020594), ... |

-## `eMedicine` (1)
+## `eMedicine`

+There are 1 usages of `eMedicine` in `mp`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20eMedicine)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20eMedicine).

 | curie                                               |   usages | nodes                                                   |
 |-----------------------------------------------------|----------|---------------------------------------------------------|
 | eMedicine:http://www.emedicine.com/ent/topic372.htm |        1 | [MP:0004736](http://purl.obolibrary.org/obo/MP_0004736) |

-## `url` (20)
+## `url`

+There are 20 usages of `url` in `mp`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20url)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20url).

 <details>
 <summary>Click to expand the `url` table</summary>